Brionengine/Field-Specific-Models/README.md

 # Field-Specific-Models
-# Project Name Sarmatian model (e.g., QuantumFlow)
+# Project Name Tristan - Sarmatian model (e.g., QuantumFlow)
 *Placeholder goes here*

 **A brief, one-liner tagline that captures what the project does or aims to solve.**